canjs/canjs/docs/can-guides/introduction/technical.md

 });
 ```

-[can-compute] infers their own dependencies without needing to explicitly declare them, therefore requiring less boilerplate code and repetition.
+[can-compute] infers their own dependencies without needing to explicitly declare them, therefore requiring less boilerplate code.
 This means you can write `fullName` like:

 ```js
 var fullName = compute(function(){